msgr0/gplas2/README.md

 ### results/\*results.tab

-Tab delimited file containing the prediction given by mlplasmids or plasflow together with the bin prediction assigned by gplas.
+Tab delimited file containing the prediction given by mlplasmids or plasflow together with the bin prediction by gplas.
 The file contains the following information: contig number, probability of being chromosome-derived, probability of being plasmid-derived, class prediction, contig name, k-mer coverage, length, component assigned.